acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w2/Activity 2 Searching.md

     int L = 0;
     int U = N - 1;

-    // Keep going as long as there is a valid range to inspect. while (L <= U) {
+    // Keep going as long as there is a valid range to inspect (this is false when we our target wasn't in the array). while (L <= U) {
-        // Compute midpoint index without risking overflow:
-        // m = L + (U - L) / 2
-        int m = L + (U - L) / 2;
+        // Compute midpoint index without risking overflow: int m = L + (U - L) / 2;

         // Increment the step counter because we are about to check A[m].